High Visibility

-High Visibility is the fourth album released by the Swedish rock band The Hellacopters and the first studio album to feature new guitarist Robert Dahlqvist.
-The album was released on both CD and vinyl; the first vinyl release featured the music on three sides and an etching of the band's logo on the fourth, the second was a 2×180g issue but without the etching.
+High Visibilityis the fourth album released by the Swedish rock band The Hellacopters and the first studio album to feature new guitarist Robert Dahlqvist.
+The album was released on both CD and vinyl.
+The first vinyl release featured the music on three sides and an etching of the band's logo on the fourth, the second was a 2×180g issue but without the etching.
 Both versions also contained the bonus track "No Dogs".
 There was also a limited edition from Gearhead Records on red vinyl without the bonus track.
 The Japanese version of the CD also features "A Cross for Cain" as a bonus track.